nix-community/home-manager/docs/manual/contributing/guidelines.md

 modules are those that define systemd user services, which only works on Linux systems.

-If you add a module that is platform specific then make sure to include a condition in the `loadModule` function call.
-This will make the module accessible only on systems where the condition evaluates to `true`.
+If you add a module that is platform specific then make sure the module guards platform-specific configuration with an appropriate condition, for example `pkgs.stdenv.hostPlatform.isLinux` or `pkgs.stdenv.hostPlatform.isDarwin`.
+Modules in `modules/programs/` and `modules/services/` are auto-imported, so the platform condition should live in the module behavior and in any platform-specific tests rather than in a separate module discovery call.

 Similarly, if you are adding a news entry then it should be shown only to users that may find it relevant, see [News](#sec-news) for a